ngrok/ngrok-operator/README.md

 * user can supply their own metadata
 * setup unit tests for go
 * make it work with a free account
-* pass logger around in context or something and clean up fmt.println's

 ## Setup